 - Add the APM and check its function OK, this will probably take a few flights

 I’m going to document the build and installation so it may help others.
 Seems to be quite a lot for quad-copters but not as much for planes, The main resource for this is at http://plane.ardupilot.com/ So as I progress I’ll update this page

 The build of the EPP-FPV is very easy and the instructions quite good.
-I used 5 minute epoxy for for all the joints and Hobby King 9 gram servos.
+I used 5-minute epoxy for all the joints and Hobby King 9 gram servos.
 I’ve also glued a small piece of lite-ply on the nose section to mount the Mobius action cam and the Sony TVL 600 FPV camera.
-As a precaution I’ve fitted a rubber band on the nose section piece even though the magnets seem quite strong.
-The maiden flight will be without any FPV or APM to get the model trimmed and get me use to flying it.
-FIrst attempt to maiden was aborted because it was too windy, so just the pictures below at the Rotherham and District Model Flying club
+As a precaution, I’ve fitted a rubber band on the nose section piece even though the magnets seem quite strong.
+The maiden flight will be without any FPV or APM to get the model trimmed and get used to flying it.
+FIrst attempt to maiden was aborted because it was too windy,

 Maiden flight was OK but found it better to add some rudder in the turns.
 The centre of gravity is way off in the manual and I’ve balanced it on the main spar.
 Flies much better now.
 HK Pilot 2.7 is a bit of a squeeze as the fuselage is not very wide, have set it on the CG and tested it was showing level on mission planer when the plane was on my CG balancer.